tangsanli5201/SAEH/README.md

 ## Experiments
 ### Ablation Study for Auto-encoder Structure
 We remove the decoder structure from SAEH by setting the weight of decoder loss γ to 0 in the Eq.(7) in the paper, which is denoted as SAEH- in the paper (same in the following table).
 We also change the weight on the decoder loss γ to evaluate influences of the decoder network on the performance in image retrieval tasks.
+The experiment result on decoder loss γ is illustrated on the following image.

 ###  Evaluation on SAEH and Other Methods